 Eike Karola Velten

-Eike Karola Velten (née Dreblow) is a Fellow at Ecologic Institute working on the decarbonisation in the energy sector.
-In particular her research interest include the EU emissions trading scheme and other carbon markets, energy efficiency and mobility.
-As a trained industrial engineer, Eike Velten specialises on economic and indicator-based evaluations.
+Eike Karola Velten (née Dreblow) is a Senior Fellow at Ecologic Institute.
+She studies the transition to climate neutrality with a focus on climate mitigation policies for the energy sector in particular.
+As a trained industrial engineer, Eike Velten specializes in data analysis and indicator-based evaluations.
 She works in German and English and has basic knowledge of Spanish.

 Eike Karola Velten studied industrial engineering with an emphasis on energy and environmental management at the University of Flensburg (Germany).
 In her diploma thesis at Fichtner, she researched how concentrating solar power plants could be registered under the Clean Development Mechanism.
 She spent a year abroad at the University of Las Palmas de Gran Canaria (Spain) to attend classes on marine science.